 Many people who reach out to Uphill Athlete for coaching are already active.
 But that doesn’t mean they’ve been approaching their training in a sustainable way.
 The jigsaw puzzle that is work and life keeps a lot of folks tethered to a haphazard schedule of shorter, high-intensity workouts during the week—think spinning, Boot Camp, CrossFit—bookended by longer mountain days on the weekends.
 Seems efficient, right?
 Not quite.
 You’ll crush those WODs, but if your training goal is Denali or a first ultra, you’re not primed for summit or race-day success.
-Read on for six endurance training principles, courtesy of Uphill Athlete Coach Sam Naney.
+Read on for six endurance training principles, courtesy of endurance athlete Sam Naney.

 Sam Naney's Endurance Training Principles